 In-Depth Garmin GPSMAP 65s Review & Guide

-Even though the Garmin GPSMAP 65s is not the most feature-packed handheld GPS out there, it’s the one that I’ve been excited about testing out.
-It’s the first Garmin to offer multi-band GNSS (more on that later) and the ability to utilize the QZSS and IRNSS positioning systems (in addition to GPS, Galileo, and GLONASS).
-If that geek talk just went above your head, it means that the unit can receive more positioning signals than other units and should (theoretically) be more accurate.
-I’ve been using it on the trail since the day it was released, and in this guide, I’ll give you my impressions and show you how to navigate with it.
+The Garmin GPSMAP 65s is the first Garmin to offer multi-band GNSS and is a solid performer for a handheld GPS.
+I've been using it on the trail since the day it was released, and in this guide, I'll give you my impressions and show you how to navigate with it.